gaehlerm/SoftwareEngineering/README.md

 ## Continuous Integration

 "Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day." // https://en.wikipedia.org/wiki/Continuous_integration
-This typically means checking in the latests changes of the code, compiling it if required, running all the tests and building the final artifact.
+This typically means checking in the latest changes of the code, compiling it if required, running all the tests and building the final artifact.

 There are several different suppliers for Continuous Integration (CI) software.
 I don’t know the precise differences and probably you won’t have to neither.
 You don’t need this if you work alone and in any serious software company this choice is made by others.

-At the time of writing, Jenkins is the most commmonly used CI software.
+At the time of writing, Jenkins is the most commonly used CI software.

 ## Debugger